 Two-week itinerary in Japan.
 See it the right way.

-Now, why not listen to our podcast!
-First-hand facts and experiences of Japan culture!
+Now, why not listen to our podcast?
+First-hand facts and experiences of Japanese culture!

 I don’t want you to be overwhelmed with this list of Japanese culture facts.
 Many of them (as my son points out in the recent podcast episode that we made about Japan) are manners and common sense.